Applying for Housing and Reasonable Accommodations

 Frequently Asked Questions

-It is difficult for me to get to a housing office to get an application for housing.
+It is hard for me to get to a housing office to get an application for housing.
 Sometimes there is no public transportation to the rental office or the office is not accessible.
 Can I ask the housing provider to send me an application?

-Often housing providers will have a policy requiring anyone interested in housing to come to their rental office to complete an application.
+Often housing providers will have a policy requiring anyone interested in housing to come to their rental office to fill out an application.
 If, as a result of your disability, you are unable to go to a rental office to pick up an application for housing, the housing provider must mail the application to you as a reasonable accommodation.

 Note that for state-funded Public Housing programs, Public Housing Authorities are required by state regulation [760 CMR 5.06] to mail out housing applications whether or not the applicant is a person with a disability.